 2016 — Doctor of Philosophy from Univ North Carolina Charlotte

-2010 — Master of Arts from University of North Carolina C
+2010 — Master of Arts from University of North Carolina

-2006 — Bachelor of Arts from Autonoma de Yucatan, Butler
+2006 — Bachelor of Arts from Autonoma de Yucatan, Butler University

 Courses Recently Taught

 This course introduces students to the discipline that studies and compares cultures.
-Students will learn about the main concepts used in anthropology and how anthropologists conduct research, while also discovering how people live in other times and places.
-Students will learn about theories that provide frameworks for understanding and comparing cultures.
+Students learn about the main concepts used in anthropology and how anthropologists conduct research, while also discovering how people live in other times and places.
+They also learn about theories that provide frameworks for understanding and comparing cultures.
 Ethnographic descriptions of life in particular places give students factual materials with which to apply and critique such theories.
 Through this introduction to the study of culture in general, and an exposure to specific cultures, students inevitably come to re-examine some of the premises of their own culture.
 This foundation course is required for upper-level work in cultural anthropology courses.
+No prerequisite.
 Offered every semester.

 Why are some fears, such as those of snakes, heights and darkness, shared by individuals of all cultures?
 Why do different societies fear different things?
 Do hunter-gatherer groups have the same fears as capitalist societies?
 What do these fears reveal about culture?
-In order to address these questions, we will investigate the concept of fear, from its biological foundations, to the meanings given to this emotion by different cultures around the world through concepts, theories, and methods used in anthropology.
+To address these questions, we investigate the concept of fear, from its biological foundations, to the meanings given to this emotion by different cultures around the world through concepts, theories and methods used in anthropology.
 In a biological sense, fear is the response that our bodies have to a perceived threat.
 However, humans, as social animals, give a multiplicity of meanings to fear, which shapes their social and cultural practices.
 In our current political climate, fear has become a rhetoric commonly used to justify decisions of aggression, such as the physical separation of “good Americans” from “bad hombres” by means of a 55-foot wall, the reclusion of the rich into exclusive neighborhoods to avoid the poor, and even the possibility of a nuclear holocaust.
 Indeed, we are living in a constant state of fear of “the other.”
 Anthropologists make the familiar strange and the strange familiar by comparing human behavior cross-culturally and questioning common notions that people may consider “natural” but are, in fact, socially constructed.
-The class will consist of lectures, media analyses, readings and discussions about fear from multiple cultures and their social implications in the contemporary world.
-This counts as an upper-level elective for the major.
+The class consists of lectures, media analyses, readings and discussions about fear from multiple cultures and their social implications in the contemporary world.
+This counts toward an upper-level elective for the major.
 No prerequisite.